 So here goes:

-what is depression symptoms – For me it is a lack of energy, a lack of caring about anything.
+what are depression symptoms? – For me, it is a lack of energy, a lack of caring about anything.
 It is time traveling, all or nothing thinking and catastrophizing even the smallest of details about something.
 And sleep.
 It is figuring out how I can get away from everything at the end of the day.

 clinical depression – Being admitted to 5 North, brought me into a clinical setting.
 This gave me access to Psychiatrists and skilled Nurses who began to give me tools that are still helping me understand my depression.